remirror/remirror/docs/migration-v3.md

 npm add --save remirror@latest @remirror/react@latest @remirror/pm@latest
 ```

-## ES2023 decorators
+## Stage 3 decorators

-Remirror v3 has been updated to use ES2023 decorators, now they have [reached Stage 3](https://github.com/tc39/proposal-decorators), and [esbuild supports them](https://github.com/evanw/esbuild/releases/tag/v0.21.0).
+Remirror v3 has been updated to use [Stage 3 decorators](https://github.com/tc39/proposal-decorators), now they have reached candidate status, and [esbuild supports them](https://github.com/evanw/esbuild/releases/tag/v0.21.0).
 Previously Remirror used TypeScript's experimental decorators, which use an older version of the spec.

 If you use Remirror's decorators (`@extension`, `@command`, `@helper` and `@keyBinding`) in your custom extensions, you may find they no longer work.
 Here are a few things to try